The Husband

 2007: It wasn’t really noticeable when I started putting on the weight.
 After high school, I would exercise maybe 2-3 times a week at first and even less as time went on.
 I’m sure the pounds were slowly creeping on as my fast food intake skyrocketed but I don’t really know because I never used a scale.
 I had a job at a daycare which kept me fairly active during the day chasing toddlers which also helped.

 I continued to exercise often and learn new ways to make food healthier.
 I tried to fashion the blog like my favorite fitness and health blogs that kept me motivated.
 Even though my posting was sporadic, the habits of eating smaller portions and more real foods were sticking.
 I posted about my progress in September, coming out with feelings that I had been scared and embarrassed to share.
 I was constantly reading fitness and healthy eating material, learning as much as I could about how to make myself healthier.
-We began eating even less processed foods and more foods from scratch.
+I began eating even less processed foods and more foods from scratch.
 By the end of the year, I had lost 10 more pounds.

 2010: I started the year at 150 pounds.
 I also started noticing that the weight was getting harder and harder to get off.
 I had my sister’s wedding to get ready for later in the year so I decided to try a new workout.
 I started using intense workout DVDs that helped.
 They helped me lose weight but they also helped change my body.
 I didn’t lose that much weight but I could definitely tell a difference in inches and dress sizes.
 By May, I was down to 146 pounds and a size 6!